XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 }
 ```

-In the same file, replace the constructor and field declarations with this code, to get a QueueClient object injected, and to save it for later use.
+In the same file, replace the constructor at ln 20 and field declarations with this code, to get a `QueueClient` object injected, and to save it for later use.

 ```csharp
 private readonly ILogger<InsuranceController> _logger;